utigernils/PyRainSim/README.md

 ## Features

 - Connection with Philips Hue Bridge and Sonos system
-- Generation of random lightning strikes with variable brightness based on distance
+- Generation of random lightning strikes with variable brightness based on distance (logic isnt based on distance YET)
 - Playback of custom thunder through the Sonos system
 - Automatic retrieval of rooms and lamps contained therein from the Philips Hue Bridge